Bay Area staffing agency says more workers 'ghosting' job interviews

 SAN FRANCISCO (KGO) --The hot job market is forcing companies to change how they interview and hire people because a growing number of applicants are "ghosting" them -- not bothering to show up for job interviews.

-Scott Dicke is the director of permanent placement for Robert Hall, a prominent Bay Area staffing firm that places thousands of applicants into jobs every year.
+Scott Dicke is the director of permanent placement for Robert Half, a prominent Bay Area staffing firm that places thousands of applicants into jobs every year.
 Those jobs range from entry level $50,000 positions to $200,000 management positions.
 He says the "ghosting" problem is growing.

 "They will accept the job, sign the offer and get all set up and into the system and then not show up," Dicke said.